-When a student is absent from school, the student-upon arrival or return to school-must bring a note signed by the parent that describes the reason for the absence.
+When a student is absent from school, the student-upon arrival or return to school-must bring a note signed by the parent that describes the reason for the absence WITHIN A 2-DAY TIME LIMIT.
 A note signed by the student, even with the parent's permission, will not be accepted unless the student is age 18 or older or is an emancipated minor under state law.
-A phone call from the parent may be accepted, but the district reserves the right to require a written note.
+AISD reserves the right to require a written note.
+AISD reserves the right: Notification to the campus principal PRIOR to an extenuating reason may alleviate any means of uncertainty about the student receiving an UNEXCUSED vs. an EXCUSED absence even when the proper 2-day time limit of a parent note is received.
+COMMUNICATION can prevent unwarranted circumstances.